cartelgouabou/End_to_end_decoupled_training_for_skin_lesion_classification/README.md

 ## End_to_end_decoupled_training_for_skin_lesion_classification

-## Rethinking decoupled training with bag of tricks for long-tailed recognition
 _________________

 This is the official implementation code of the paper [End-to-End Decoupled Training: a Robust Deep Learning Method for Long-tailed Classification of Dermoscopic Images for